Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Stochastic trust-region with probabilistic models and estimates

 \begin{thm} Let Assumptions \ref{section2_assump1} hold with $\epsilon_F \leq \min \left\lbrace \frac{\eta_1\kappa_{fcd}}{8\mu_{\max}}, \kappa_{ef} \right\rbrace $ and $\kappa_f \leq 2\eta_1\kappa_{ef}$.
 Besides we assume that $f$ is $L$-smooth and Assumption \ref{hessian_bound} is satisfied.
 Then there exist a constant $\nu$ and sufficiently large $\alpha, \beta$ satisfying the following conditions

 such that

 \end{thm}

 \begin{rem} Due to the possibility of inaccurate model $M_k$ and estimates $\left\lbrace F_{k}^0, F_k^d\right\rbrace $, the function value of $f$ may increase.
-So the random function $\Phi_k$ is designed to balance the decrease and increase of $f(X_k)$.
+So $\Phi_k$ is designed to balance the decrease and increase of $f(X_k)$.
 The above theorem shows that the decrease of expected $\Phi_k$ can be achieved by carefully choosing $\nu$ and the probability $\alpha$ and $\beta$. \end{rem}